jodal/comics/docs/crawlers.rst

 A crawler example
 =================

 The crawlers are split in two separate pieces.
-The :class:`Meta` part contains meta data about the comic used for display at the web site.
+The :class:`ComicData` part contains meta data about the comic used for display at the web site.
 The :class:`Crawler` part contains properties needed for crawling and the crawler implementation itself.

 ::

     from comics.aggregator.crawler import CrawlerBase, CrawlerImage
-    from comics.meta.base import MetaBase
+    from comics.core.comci_data import ComicDataBase

-    class Meta(MetaBase):
+    class ComicData(ComicDataBase):
         name = 'xkcd'
         language = 'en'
         url = 'http://www.xkcd.com/'